diffblue/cbmc/doc/architectural/goto-program-transformations.md

 a collection of all the functions that are potentially called, and then removes any function not in this collection.

+This pass cannot handle function calls via function pointers.
+Attempting to run this pass against a goto model which contains such a function call will result in an invariant violation.
+Therefore the function pointer removal pass must always be applied to the goto model before the remove unused functions pass.

 The implementation of this pass is called via the \ref remove_unused_functions(goto_modelt &, message_handlert &) function.